-Students are able to provide feedback on the delivery of a module through the student representation system.
+Students are able to provide feedback on the delivery of a module through mid point module reviews and the student representation system.
 Students can see who their Student Reps are in Blackboard.
-It will display all the Reps within a programme and it will also place a next to Reps who youshare modules with.
+It will display all the Reps within a programme and it will also place a \ next to Reps who youshare modules with.